dealscratcher-dev/hello/README.md

 # Dealscratcher
-This repository contains the MVP source code, product vision, technical architecture, and business model for Dealscratcher — a price-intelligence platform submitted to DMZ for Startup Visa consideration
+This repository contains the MVP source code, product vision and business model for Dealscratcher — a price-intelligence platform submitted to DMZ for Startup Visa consideration

+---
 **Smart Weekly Flyer Engine for Personalized Deal Discovery**

 Dealscratcher delivers exclusive, personalized discounts based on how you shop — using engagement, loyalty, and price intelligence to unlock offers your neighbors can’t get.